steve-downey/papers/pmr-stacktrace.md

 # Motivation

-The type `std::stacktrace` is a class template with an allocator type parameter, the allocator is defaulted to `std::allocator` template parameter, and it models _AllocatorAwareContainer_.
+The type `std::basic_stacktrace` is a class template with an allocator type parameter, the allocator is fixed to be `std::allocator` in the `std::stacktrace` alias, and it models _AllocatorAwareContainer_.
 All of the work to enable a pmr using type has been done, except for actually specifying the existence of the template alias std::pmr::stacktrace with a polymorphic_allocator.

+In general a template should have an alias in the `pmr` namespace when the primary template supports the allocator model and the allocator template parameter is defaulted to be `std::allocator`.
+Providing the `pmr` alias is a convenience for changing the default.

 # Proposed Wording